Among all nutrition-related factors linked to hair loss, ferritin, vitamin D, and protein are almost always mentioned.

 But reality often looks like this:

-yet hair does not immediately follow.
+levels improve on paper, yet hair does not immediately follow.

 This doesn’t mean these factors are unimportant.